aabedraba/testkube-argocd-devops/README.md

 The `argocd-repo-server` deployment images need to be replaced by the one built in the previous step.

+Update the field `CONTAINER_REGISTRY` in the `patch.yaml` file and apply the following the command:

 ```sh
 kubectl patch deployments.apps -n argocd argocd-repo-server --type json --patch-file argocd-customization/patch.yaml
 ```